Arnav047/LLM-math-problem-solver-using-agents-and-tools-along-with-two-other-tools..-/README.md

 A simple, interactive app where the agent decides between Wikipedia, math-solving, or reasoning.
 Uses initialize_agent(), which is a high-level API for creating general-purpose agents.

 2️⃣ previous project info:
 (Advanced Search and Retrieval Agent)

 Objective: A more advanced, information-retrieval-focused agent.

 Tools:

 WikipediaQueryRun: Another wrapper for Wikipedia but more customizable.

 WebBaseLoader + FAISS: Loads web documents and creates a vector-based retrieval system.

 ArxivQueryRun: Queries Arxiv for academic papers.

 Retriever Tool: The FAISS vector store becomes a "tool" by using create_retriever_tool().

+ create_openai_tools_agent:
+Purpose: This function is specifically designed to create an agent that utilizes only OpenAI's function-calling capabilities.
+It's tailored for scenarios where the agent needs to interact with OpenAI's tools API, allowing the model to decide when and which functions to call based on the context.

+Therefore here initialize_agent() can't be used

 Agent: Uses create_openai_tools_agent() for tighter integration with OpenAI’s function-calling models.
 Execution: Uses AgentExecutor for running the agent and its tools.
 👉 Approach: